E-commerce

 • Explain the differences between products.

-• Answer questions about lead times, returns, and warranties.
+• Answer questions about delivery times, returns, and warranties.

-• Guide users to the right product based on the expressed need.
+• Guide them to the right product based on the need expressed.

-An internal search engine or category-based navigation are not always enough.
-Many buyers think in terms of needs, not product taxonomy.
-They ask questions like “I’m looking for a gift for someone who is just starting out,” “I need a solution compatible with X,” “I want something easy to use,” or “which option is best for a small budget?”
+An internal search engine or category navigation are not always enough.
+Many shoppers think in terms of needs, not product taxonomy.
+They ask questions like “I’m looking for a gift for someone who is just starting out,” “I need a solution compatible with X,” “I want something easy to use,” or “which option is best for a small budget?”.

 Why conversation helps discovery

-Because it allows people to express intent more naturally.
-Instead of forcing the user to guess the right category or filters, the chatbot can translate their request into an actionable recommendation.
-This is a use case that is increasingly aligned with the evolution of conversational commerce and agentic AI in retail, which Google Cloud also highlights in its content on agentic commerce and AI use cases for retail.
+Because it makes it possible to express a more natural intent.
+Instead of forcing the user to guess the right category or the right filters, the chatbot can turn their request into a usable recommendation.
+This is an increasingly coherent use case with the evolution of conversational commerce and agentic AI in retail, which Google Cloud also highlights in its content on agentic commerce and AI use cases for retail.

 A smoother journey, but also better alignment between customer intent and the recommendation presented.
-In other words, the chatbot is not just for talking.
+In other words, the chatbot is not only there to talk.
 It helps bring the customer to the right choice faster.

-It improves support without tying up people with repetitive questions.
+It improves support without tying up humans with repetitive questions

 Why AI is useful here